TikaToka/paper-reviewer-multi/README.md

+This work is trying to make paper-reviewer more useful to personal use (curate paper by keyword, multilingual generation)

 ## Todo
 - [ ] support multilingual review
 - [ ] support input: keyword / output: paper reviews related to keyword